hhvm/hh-apidoc/README.md

 An API documentation generator for Hack files.
 The generator works on files that start with `<?hh`.

+## Project status

+This is an early preview; work is needed on output format (prettiness), usability, and functionality.
+See [the issues](https://github.com/hhvm/hh-apidoc/issues) to get started.
+We [welcome contributions](CONTRIBUTING.md).

 ## Installing hh-apidoc

 1. [Install hhvm](https://docs.hhvm.com/hhvm/installation/introduction)